seznam/ima/docs/basic-features/dictionary.md

 Every component and view extending **AbstractComponent** has access to method `localize` from within its instance.
 This method is alias to a `get` method from the Dictionary instance and takes 2 arguments:
  - **key** - namespace and name of the localization string.
 If you have `submitAnswer` string in file `pollVoteEN.json` the key to this string would be `pollVote.submitAnswer`.
- - **paramaters** - Optional object with replacements and parameters for **format-message** syntax.
+ - **parameters** - Optional object with replacements and parameters for **format-message** syntax.
 For more info about the syntax check out [ICU guide](http://userguide.icu-project.org/formatparse/messages).

 ```javascript
 // app/component/poll/PollVote.jsx